 There are also many sites out there which offer libraries of OpenLabyrinth cases that you can explore in more detail:

-- OpenLabyrinth v3 cases at University of Calgary
+- OpenLabyrinth v3 production server with cases at University of Calgary

 - Pathways in Narrative Education (PINE) library